dyarawilliams/100-days-of-code/r1-log.md

 ### R1D38
 Completed the Product Landing Page project at freeCodeCamp's Responsive Web Design projects.
 Started on the 4th project ..
 Build a Technical Documentation Page.

+### R1D39
+Worked on the Build a Technical Documentation Page project today from freeCodeCamp's Responsive Web Design curriculum.